 What Are the Main Parts of Your Heating Air Conditioning Unit?

-Gas-powered air conditioners, also referred to as propane air conditioners use natural gas for heating and running condensers.
+Gas-powered air conditioners, also referred to as propane air conditioners, use natural gas for heating and condensers that run.

 Evaporator

-An evaporator coil is a component of your air conditioner that cools your home.
-The evaporator coil is located in a box attached to or inside your gas furnace (if you have one) or inside an air handler in the event that you don’t have.
-The evaporator is where the refrigerant liquid is transformed into gas and absorbs heat from your home’s indoor air.
+The evaporator coil in your air conditioner is what cools your house.
+The evaporator coil can be found in a box attached to or within your gas furnace (if you have one) or in an air handler in the event that you don’t have.
+The evaporator is where the refrigerant turns into a liquid and then absorbs heat from the air in your home.

-The evaporator is made up of a few copper coils that are tightly packed together.
-The refrigerant reaches the coils with low pressure, making it easier for it to transfer heat as it evaporates into gaseous state.
+The evaporator is comprised of one or more copper coils packed tightly together.
+The refrigerant reaches the coils with low pressure, making it easier to transfer heat when it evaporates into gaseous form.

-A fan blows the warm air from your home over the coil that is used to evaporate.
-This air is cooled by the removal of heat from the evaporator which alters the refrigerant’s temperatures and reduces the temperature of your indoor air.
-The cool air is circulated through the ductwork of your home to each room.
+A fan blows your home’s warm air through the evaporator coil.
+The air is then cooled through the removal of heat from the evaporator which alters the refrigerant’s temperature and lowers your indoor air temperature.
+The cooled air then moves through the ductwork of your home to every room and circulates until it returns to the air conditioning system through return ducts.

-The evaporator, unlike the compressor, needs to raise the boiling point of the refrigerant to a lower temperature to allow for efficient air cooling.
-The evaporator also uses its own fans to help it to achieve this objective.
+Unlike the compressor, which needs to make the refrigerant gas in high temperatures for efficient cooling, the evaporator requires it to raise its boiling point to a low temperature to allow for efficient air cooling.
+The evaporator uses its own fans to accomplish this final goal.

-The evaporator metering device makes sure that the refrigerant used in the liquid remains at an unchanging level.
-The low-side floating is designed to be open when there is no liquid in the evaporator.
+The metering device of the evaporator assists to ensure that the refrigerant maintains the same amount of liquid within it.
+The low-side floating is designed to open when there is no liquid in the evaporator.
 It will close when liquid enters the coils.

-There are two kinds of evaporators: noncased and cases-based.
-A cased evaporator is one you’ll likely to find in your home because it’s contained within the metal casing of your air conditioning unit.
-An uncased evaporator is similar but it doesn’t have the outer shell that protects it.
+There are two types of evaporators, noncased and cases-based.
+The most commonly used type of evaporator that you will find in your home is the cased one.
+It is enclosed within the metal casing that surrounds your air conditioning unit.
+A non-cased evaporator is the same but it doesn’t have the outer shell that protects it.

-Both evaporators serve the same purpose, however it’s important to select the one that will satisfy your home’s particular needs.
-For example, some models are better suited to extreme working environments, while others are better suited to milder conditions.
-Think about how easy it would be to clean and maintain your evaporator.
-This can save you money, time and effort.
+Both evaporators share the same function, but it’s important to select the one that will meet your home’s specific needs.
+Certain models are more suited to harsher environments, while others may be more appropriate for milder conditions.
+You should also take into consideration how easy it would be to clean and maintain the evaporator as this could save you time, money and effort in the long time.

 Condenser

-The condenser is among the three major components of your home’s air conditioning system that helps keep it operating efficiently.
-It is situated outside of the home, and is connected to the evaporator coil via refrigerant lines.
-It is also home to a series of fans and metal fins that work to remove heat from the refrigerant gas which has been transferred from the evaporator.
-The heat that is removed from the refrigerant gas helps it to cool before turning back into liquid form.
+Condensers are among the three major components of the cooling system in your home.
+They aid in the operation of the system efficiently.
+It is situated outside of the house, connected to the evaporator coil via refrigerant lines.
+It is also home to an array of fans and metal fins which work to eliminate heat from the refrigerant gas which has been transported here from the evaporator.
+The heat removed from the refrigerant gas aids it to cool before turning back into liquid form.

-A compressor is attached to the condenser unit and is used to pressurize the low-pressure liquid refrigerant that has been pumped from the evaporator coil.
-The compressor’s squeeze action increases the temperature, which is passed into the condenser to absorb the heat that is trapped in the air.
-When the cooling process is complete, the refrigerant will be pushed into the compressor to be pumped under pressure before being sent back to the evaporator coil.
+A compressor is attached to the condenser unit.
+It helps to pressurize the low pressure liquid refrigerant that has been transferred from the evaporator.
+The squeeze action of the compressor raises the temperature of the coolant, which then passes into the condenser coils, which absorb the heat that is not being released from the surrounding air.
+After the cooling process and the refrigerant is pumped back into the compressor where it is pressurized again before being pumped into the evaporator coil.
+There, the process begins all over again.

-The condenser unit is exposed to elements due to its location outside.
-Debris like twigs, grass clippings, leaves and even roofing shingles can be thrown into the condenser unit and damage it.
-A universal HVAC condenser can shield your heating and cooling equipment from damage when not in use.
+Since the condenser is situated outside, it is exposed to the elements.
+Debris such as leaves or twigs, grass clippings, or even roofing shingles could cause damage to the condenser.
+A universal HVAC condenser can protect your heating and cooling equipment from damage when not in use.

-It is also crucial to not shade the condenser.
-Doing so can restrict air flow and force the compressor to work harder to cool your home.
-This could lead to higher energy bills and a possible loss of refrigerant.
+It is also essential to not shade the condenser.
+This can impede air flow and force the compressor to work harder to cool your home.
+This can result in higher energy bills as well as a possible loss of refrigerant.

-Regular maintenance will ensure that your HVAC system is operating correctly.
-Regularly having a professional technician inspect all major components of your HVAC system can help prevent major problems.
-Additionally, having an expert service team monitor your refrigerant levels frequently can also help to prevent any problems from developing.
-Follow these simple steps to extend the life of your heating and cooling system and cut down on energy costs.
+Regular maintenance will ensure that your HVAC system is running efficiently.
+Regularly having a professional technician check the major components of your HVAC system will assist in avoiding major problems.
+A professional service team can keep your system in good working order by regularly checking the refrigerant level.
+Follow these steps to extend the life of your heating and cooling system and reduce energy bills.

 Compressor

-A compressor is the heart of your air conditioning unit and it circulates refrigerant through the system to keep everything cool.
-It is like the blood in your body when it pumps the coolant between your evaporator coils as well as the condenser.
-If something goes wrong with your compressor, it will stop the evaporator and condenser from performing their jobs and will make your home warm and uncomfortable.
+A compressor is the heart of your air conditioning unit, and it circulates refrigerant through the system to keep it cool.
+It’s similar to the blood in your body as it pumps the coolant between your evaporator coils as well as the condenser.
+If something is wrong with the compressor, it will prevent the evaporator and condenser from doing their job and leave your home uncomfortably warm.

-There are a myriad of different kinds of HVAC compressors.
-Each one comes with its own advantages and disadvantages.
-A reciprocating compressor, for instance it has a piston that moves up and down in a cylinder.
-This movement creates a suction which draws in refrigerant.
-As the piston moves downward it reduces the gas volume.
-A discharge valve then opens to let the pressurized refrigeration into the condenser.
+There are many different types of HVAC compressors and each has its own advantages and disadvantages.
+For instance the reciprocating compressor is comprised of pistons that move upwards and downwards within the cylinder.
+This action creates suction which draws in refrigerant.
+As the piston moves down it decreases the volume of gas, and then a discharge valve is opened to release the refrigerant pressurized into the condenser coil.

-This type of compressor also comes with a clutch and a crankshaft that helps the piston to compress air.
-A Rotary compressor, on the other hand, has blades inside the cylinder that help to compress the air.
-This type of compressor is quiet, making it an ideal option for homes with a small space.
+This kind of compressor also comes with a clutch and a crankshaft that helps the piston in compressing the air.
+A rotary compressor comes with blades that are within the cylinder, which help compress the air.
+This kind of compressor is quiet, making it a popular choice for residential applications.

-Both kinds of HVAC compressors are designed to increase the temperature of the refrigerant liquid when it is compressed, ensuring that the vapor that exits the compressor is high-pressure and high-temperature.
-Heat naturally flows from high-temperature substances down to lower temperatures and the hot vapor moves to the evaporator and return to its liquid state.
+Both types of HVAC compressors are designed to increase the temperature of the refrigerant liquid while it is compressed, ensuring that the vapor that leaves the compressor is high-temperature and high pressure.
+Since heat naturally flows from higher-temperature substances to lower temperature ones the hot vapor will flow into the evaporator coils and return to its original liquid state.

-You can prevent most AC issues by keeping up with your maintenance schedule.
-This will help your equipment last for a long time and it will give you peace of mind knowing that your home is always comfortable.
-If you do encounter an issue with the compressor or the compressor itself, your Griffith Energy Services technician can assist you in determining what repair options are most suitable for you.
+While you can’t prevent the occasional problem with the compressor, you can prevent the majority of AC problems by keeping track of your maintenance schedule.
+This will help your equipment last for a long time and will give you peace of mind knowing that your home is always at ease.
+If you do experience a problem with the compressor or the compressor itself, your Griffith Energy Services technician can assist you in determining what repair options are most suitable for you.

 Thermostat

-If you have an older electromechanical model, the way it operates is a bit more complicated.
-It is made up of a bimetallic piece that is attached to a vial by mercury.
-When the temperature changes and the mercury inside a vial shifts, either completing or breaking a circuit.
-When the vial tilts, the thermostat turns on the cooling and heating system.
+If you have an older electromechanical model, the way it operates is a little more complex.
+It is comprised of a bimetallic piece that is attached to a vial with mercury.
+If the temperature changes the mercury in the vial moves, either complete or rupturing an electrical circuit.
+When the vial tipping, the thermostat turns on the cooling and heating system.

-To ensure that your thermostat is in good condition, you must be sure to clean it on a regular basis to remove any dust that has accumulated.
-Also, you should ensure that it is not loose or unbalanced.
-In certain cases, the thermostat’s readings might be incorrect due to a dirty or damaged evaporator coil.
-In that case, you will need to call an expert to fix it for you.
-If you’re experiencing a different issue, for instance an unresponsive display try replacing your batteries or making sure that your breaker is not in a state of being tripped.
-This is an example of how your HVAC system can be more efficient if you spend the time to understand it and make the most of its use.
+To keep your thermostat in good working order You must clean it frequently to get rid of any dust that may have accumulated.
+Also, ensure that it is not crooked or loose.
+In some instances the thermostat could be experiencing issues with its readings due to an evaporator coil that is dirty or the thermistor being damaged.
+In this case you’ll have to call in an expert to fix the issue.
+If you’re experiencing different issue, for instance blank displays try replacing your batteries or making sure whether your breaker has not in a state of being tripped.
+This is a good example of how you can make your HVAC system more efficient by learning about it and maximizing its use.

 Explore More